 You will need to treat any payments received under the CJRS or SEISS as part of your business's income, as the purpose of both schemes is to help fund your business's normal day-to-day activities.
 This means that you will have to work out how much tax is due on this income.

-To explain a grant received through either scheme, first head to the relevant bank account in your ‘Banking’ area and then select the relevant transaction.
+To explain a grant received through either scheme, navigate to the 'Banking' tab at the top of the screen and select 'Bank Accounts' from the drop down menu.

 From the ‘Type’ drop-down menu, select ‘Other Money In’.
 Choose ‘Grant Income’ from the 'Category' drop-down menu and type the name of the scheme into the 'Description' box.